CodePath2017Group4/travel-app/README.md

 - [] User may indicate that a trip will span multiple days.
 - [] For multi-day trips, the app provides recommendations of trip segments for each day.
 - [] Trip photos may be annotated with emojis and other images (e.g. stickers)
+- [] Photo albums are shareable with other users of the app.

 ## Wireframe Walkthrough